tyrellTuring/watermaze/README.md

 The MWM Toolbox is made to be fairly easy to use, but it has some particular requirements.
 These are stipulated below.

-(1) Data organization
+1. Data organization
 	To use the MWM Toolbox your data must be organized in a particular way.
 Here are the requirements:
 	First, the actual raw data must be from Actimetrics Water-maze program, and organized in the format that this program uses.
-This means that for each set of water-maze data there should be a .wmpf file, and a folder with the same name place the suffix 'Folder' containing .wmdf files for each animal.
+This means that for each set of water-maze data there should be a .wmpf file, and a folder with the same name plus the suffix 'Folder' containing .wmdf files for each animal.
+This folder must be in the same directory as the .wmdf file.
 	For example, if you have an Actimetrics project file named 'My Project.wmpf' with animals M1,M2,M3, etc. then there should also be a directory somewhere titled 'My Project Folder' with files M1.wmdf, M2.wmdf, M3.wmdf, etc. Any departure from this scheme will lead to errors in reading data.

 (2) Study spreadsheet
 One important component of the